Standing on the Shoulders of our History

 In 1998, CHP moved into our new headquarters – our current space at 356 West 18th St – and the newly named Callen-Lorde Community Health Center decided that it needed a more “corporate” look as we were entering our modern era as a licensed, sanctioned health care facility.

-Now, in 2017, we are harkening back to our roots with a bold, in-your-face design that stands on the shoulders of our rich history.
+Now, in 2017, we are harkening back to our roots with a new, bold, in-your-face design, created completely pro bono by Mother Design.
 The new color palate references the colors of the rainbow as well as the colors of the trans flag.
 It is flexible and can continue to change and evolve, as will the needs of those we serve.

-Richard Haymes writes: “Design is always about subconsciously communicating a message or meaning to its target audience.
+Musing on the new logo created by Mother, Richard writes: “Design is always about subconsciously communicating a message or meaning to its target audience.
 I am so happy the new designers have taken nearly 50 years of variations of radical queer healthcare and opted to honor its roots.
 In 2017 it’s as it should be.”

 We couldn’t agree more.
 Thank you to Richard, to Michael Callen, Audre Lorde and the many others who paved the way.